jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

+#### participantJoined

-* **participantJoined** - provides event notifications about new participants who join the room.
+Provides event notifications about new participants who join the room.

 The listener receives an object with the following structure: